IAG and the University of Essex to build £3.5M plant research facility

 The £3.5 million facility is expected to open by the summer of 2023.

-Find out how one team is using agricultural science to boost food security in the UAE in this Food Matters Live podcast:
+Find out how one team is using agricultural science to boost food security in the UAE in this Food Matters Live Podcast episode: